MythicStack/Python-Security-Tool-Database/README.md

 ##### Information Gathering

 - [Anubis](https://github.com/jonluca/Anubis) - Subdomain enumerator actively maintained by [jonluca](https://github.com/jonluca).
 It's a good tool and it works well.
 Has the added benefit of having a nice README with clear examples.
 Every issue (at the time of writing) has been resolved.
 The dude has some pretty cool projects on his blog too.
+- [BlackBird](https://github.com/p1ngul1n0/blackbird) - Another OSINT tool!
+I seem to have a favorite category at this point.
 - [DaProfiler](https://github.com/daprofiler/DaProfiler) - This a person profiler and covers bases that others on this list do not.
 It's fairly in-depth, updated regularly, and has a clean UI.
 Easy to use and works well, some false positives.
 - [holehe](https://github.com/megadose/holehe) - Simple mail checker for popular websites.
 Clean and to the point, updated by [megadose](https://twitter.com/palenath) as needed.
 They also have a lot of other interesting projects.
 - [IntelOwl](https://github.com/intelowlproject/IntelOwl) - It's a cool malware/malspam threat intel tool.
 It's mostly Python, but it's pretty JS heavy.
 I've used it and my thoughts on it are: "Clean/Functional/Well Documented, but it smells like a corporate project."